 In his works, Jonas Aničas usually uses images from objects found in the environment, nature, or abandoned places.
 These findings are transformed and conveyed in different ways to create just hints or references to the contexts of specific spaces or times.
 The works from the series “Observers” presented in the Pop-up show act as strange, mythical creatures that have acquired anthropomorphic bodies and come from a past time or mystical space.
 Jonas Aničas (1987) is a young sculptor who graduated from the Vilnius Academy of Arts and regularly presents his work in Lithuania and abroad.
 At the art fair ArtVilnius’13, he was awarded the prize for the best young artist.

-Visit the Pop-up show in the window at Pylimo str.
+The Pop-up show in the window was open at Pylimo str.
 34, Vilnius until April 7.

 For the inquiries contact us: email@example.com or +370 617 52272